Albany County Sheriff's Office (Wyoming)

+Controversy

 In 2021, the New York Times described the department as "troubled" and plagued by "allegations of nepotism, selective enforcement and excessive force".

 In 2018, an unarmed man, Robbie Ramirez, was shot and killed by deputy Derek Colling.
-This was the third time in Colling's career he had shot and killed someone.
-Colling eventually resigned in 2021.
+This was the third time in Colling's career that he had shot and killed someone.
+The George Floyd protests in Laramie in partnership with a grassroots organization Albany County for Proper Policing (ACOPP), called attention to Collin's 2018 killing of Ramirez.
+Colling resigned in 2021.
+Ultimately, Ramirez's family successfully sued Colling for wrongful death.
+Sheriff Dave O’Malley resigned in 2020 amid a lawsuit over the shooting.

+Reform

-Sheriff Dave O’Malley resigned in 2020 amid a lawsuit over the shooting, and Appelhans was appointed his replacement.
+After O'Malley's resignation, Appelhans was appointed his replacement.
 State Representative Cyrus Western replied to a post on Twitter about Appelhans's appointment with an animated GIF from the film Blazing Saddles; after receiving criticism for the tweet, Western deleted the tweet, issued a public apology, and called Appelhans to apologize.
 Appelhans spoke of his goal of diversifying the department, of which he was the only Black officer at the time.
 In 2021, Appelhans fired a deputy who was accused of harassing a Black subordinate until the subordinate quit.